Graduate students will receive an invitation to complete Sexual Assault Prevention for Graduate Students the week of January 9, 2023.

 Sexual Misconduct Prevention Online Courses for Graduate Students

-Sexual Assault Prevention for Graduate Students (SAPG) is a 60 minute course specifically designed for graduate students about sexual misconduct prevention and U-M policies.
-It includes information to support graduate students interactions with advisors, faculty members, peers, and undergraduate students).
+Sexual Assault Prevention for Graduate Students (SAPG) is a 60-minute course specifically designed for graduate students about sexual misconduct prevention and U-M policies.
+It includes information to support graduate student interactions with advisors, faculty members, peers, and undergraduate students).
 This online course is offered to all graduate students annually.
-(This course is managed by FYE in Student Life)
+(This course is managed by Wolverine Wellness in Student Life)

 Culture of Respect is a 20-30 minute required module for all U-M employees that lays a foundation of leadership expectations about behavior as an employee of U-M. This course is U-M specific and gives resources available at the university for employees.
 (This course is managed by Central Human Resources).